foundationdb-rs/foundationdb-rs/README.md

 The current version requires rustc 1.46+ to work.
 The previous version (0.3) is still maintained and is available within the 0.3 branch.

-You can access the `master` branch documentation [here](https://foundationdb-rs.github.io/foundationdb-rs/foundationdb/index.html).
+You can access the `main` branch documentation [here](https://foundationdb-rs.github.io/foundationdb-rs/foundationdb/index.html).

 ## License